HackySoftOfficial/PyDiscord/README.md

 ## Overview

 This documentation covers the WebSocket API for a FastAPI application.
 The WebSocket allows real-time communication for various operations including user registration, login, and data manipulation related to users, channels, and guilds.
-In every command must be passed `"Bearer {token}"` except in login and register commands
+In every command must be passed `Bearer {token}` except in login and register commands

 ## WebSocket Endpoint